sourcegraph/sourcegraph-public-snapshot/doc/admin/how-to/redis_configmap.md

 ```

-This procedure allows a Kuberenetes user to set a password for the Redis services included in the Sourcegraph deployment.
+This procedure allows a Kubernetes user to set a password for the Redis services included in the Sourcegraph deployment.

 In this approach, we store the redis.conf file for each service in a ConfigMap.
 The ConfigMap is then mounted as a volume into the corresponding Redis pod.